evkx/evkx.github.io/content/models/porsche/taycan/taycan_turbo_gt/_index.md

 ## Performance

 With overboost, the Porsche Taycan Turbo GT has a maximum power of 815 KW (1108 hp / 1093 bhp).
 Without overboost, it is 815 KW (1108 hp / 1108 bhp).
 The torque is 1340 nm with overboost and  without overboost.
+It performs the 0-100km/h sprint (0-62mph) in 2.3 seconds.
+The top speed is 300 km/h.
+With overboost, the Porsche Taycan Turbo GT has a maximum power of 815 KW (1108 hp / 1093 bhp).
+Without overboost, it is 815 KW (1108 hp / 1108 bhp).
+The torque is 1340 nm with overboost and  without overboost.
 It performs the 0-100km/h sprint (0-62mph) in 2.2 seconds.
 The top speed is 300 km/h.

 ## Battery, range, and charging